![]() |

 -

-You can buy tickets at the station, but trains are busy on Fridays and Sunday evenings, so buying in advance is a good idea.
 Trains are also busy around the two main 3-day national holidays, the lunar new year and Chuseok (meaning harvest, the 15th day of the 8th lunar month) as people travel home at these times.

 -

-New private operator Seoul-Busan: Super Rapid Train (SRT)...
+Private operator Seoul-Busan: Super Rapid Train (SRT)

 -